-- X general construction practices incorporating erosion and sedimentation control - X include a detailed overview of the work camps to be used during the construction and operation phases, including location(s), capacity, facilities, solid waste disposal and disposal of construction waste, as well as identified opportunities for waste recycling - X included details on methods of transportation used to get workers to and from camps - X construction schedule, including proposed time frames for right-of-way clearing, slash disposal, construction adjacent to watercourses, utility placement, processing and storage facilities - X site preparation (i.e., grubbing/clearing of right-of-way, cut and/or fill operations, etc.) - X water body alteration: a 15 metre undisturbed buffer along the high water mark of all water bodies must be maintained.
-Identify any alterations that
+- general construction practices incorporating erosion and sedimentation control - include a detailed overview of the work camps to be used during the construction and operation phases, including location(s), capacity, facilities, solid waste disposal and disposal of construction waste, as well as identified opportunities for waste recycling - included details on methods of transportation used to get workers to and from camps - construction schedule, including proposed time frames for right-of-way clearing, slash disposal, construction adjacent to watercourses, utility placement, processing and storage facilities - site preparation (i.e., grubbing/clearing of right-of-way, cut and/or fill operations, etc.) - water body alteration: a 15 metre undisturbed buffer along the high water mark of all water bodies must be maintained.
+Identify any alterations that must be carried out in the water or within buffer areas, such as for water supply intakes, stream crossings, storm drainage works or infilling and any stream activities

-- must be carried out in the water or within buffer areas, such as for water supply intakes, stream crossings, storm drainage works or infilling and any stream activities - X watercourse crossing structures: location of crossings for access and service roads, transmission lines, as well as pipeline crossings their proposed infrastructure (e.g., bridge, culvert), and their proposed specifications (e.g., clearance from watercourse, height, width, length, diameter, and construction materials); infill area or footprint together with design criteria and standards, length, width, cross section and estimated types and amount of fill material required.
-In order to avoid impacts on fish and fish habitat it is recommended that any proposed watercourse crossings be designed and installed such that abutments are above the high water mark - X design of upgrades to existing watercourse crossing associated with new or existing roads and railway that may affect fish or fish habitat - X blasting activities in or near water bodies - X electrical systems: location of substations, transmission and method of providing external cable transport mechanisms whether aerial or buried - X estimate all significant emissions during construction, including but not limited to sources from heaters, vents, diesel power generators, storage tanks, stockpiles, ponds, basins, vehicles, road surfaces, cooling towers, effluent treatment systems, ore crushing, screening and washing facilities, and generators.
-Provide a description of how the emission estimate was derived (i.e., emission factor references) - X excavations - X blasting operations; explosives magazine/factory development - X vehicle types, truck routes, hours of operation of vehicles. - X transport, storage and use of hazardous materials, fuels, lubricants and explosives - X establishment, operation and removal of construction camp and yard areas including their water, sewage and food handling provisions - X sources and estimated volumes of acceptable types of aggregate, ballast and pit-run material with identification of any currently known sources likely to be used - X disposal areas for excess/waste rock and overburden, including locations of any currently known or planned disposal sites - X disposal areas for organic soil, slash, grubbing, including locations of any currently known or planned disposal sites - X plans for wood fibre harvested associated with the project - X removal of temporary operations - X site rehabilitation and monitoring
+- watercourse crossing structures: location of crossings for access and service roads, transmission lines, railroads, as well as pipeline crossings, their proposed infrastructure (e.g., bridge, culvert), and their proposed specifications (e.g., clearance from watercourse, height, width, length, diameter, and construction materials); infill area or footprint together with design criteria and standards, length, width, cross section and estimated types and amount of fill material required.
+In order to avoid impacts on fish and fish habitat it is recommended that any proposed watercourse crossings be designed and installed such that abutments are above the high water mark - design of upgrades to existing watercourse crossing associated with new or existing roads and railway that may affect fish or fish habitat - blasting activities in or near water bodies - electrical systems: location of substations, transmission and method of providing external cable transport mechanisms whether aerial or buried - estimate all significant emissions (defined as those emissions from equipment such as that listed below) during construction, including but not limited to sources from heaters, vents, diesel power generators, storage tanks, stockpiles, ponds, basins, vehicles, road surfaces, cooling towers, effluent treatment systems, ore crushing, screening and washing facilities, and generators.
+Provide a description of how the emission estimate was derived (i.e., emission factor references) - excavations - blasting operations; explosives magazine/factory development - vehicle types, truck routes, hours of operation of vehicles. - transport, storage and use of hazardous materials, fuels, lubricants and explosives - establishment, operation and removal of construction camp and yard areas including their water, sewage and food handling provisions - sources and estimated volumes of acceptable types of aggregate, ballast and pitrun material with identification of any currently known sources likely to be used - disposal areas for excess/waste rock and overburden, including locations of any currently known or planned disposal sites - disposal areas for organic soil, slash, grubbing, including locations of any currently known or planned disposal sites - plans for wood fibre harvested associated with the project - removal of temporary operations - site rehabilitation and monitoring